 No, they are not.
 However, all thermometers do not sell for the same price.
 You’ll find out that digital thermometers cost a lot more than instant-read types.

 The oven dial thermometers also have a different price from the thermometer-fork combination.
 Nonetheless, you will definitely find one that suits your budget anytime.

 What is an important factor to consider when choosing a food thermometer?

 Food thermometers are of various types, and their accuracy depends largely on how well you can utilize, test, calibrate and maintain them.
+Food thermometers are accurate.
 When you’re not sure that your thermometer is working well, testing it using the methods above is the way to go.

 Therefore, always test the accuracy once in a while.
 Furthermore, clean and care for it properly.
 And if your food thermometer is not working properly, check for possible errors.
 If it needs fixing, fix it.
 Whereas, if it is beyond repair, replace it.

 Want more articles on food safety guides?
 Check more out here on Cheffist.